 By the end of the year, you’ve saved over $600, and your current saving rate is greater than $3 per day.
 Does that feel like a reasonable first attempt at a savings plan?
 This plan is as fast as granny in her Buick navigating the Wegmans parking lot.
 And heck, if the penny method feels too slow for you, then why not boost it up to a few pennies, a nickel, or a dime?!

 James Clear is not Ben Franklin.
 Clear is taller, more muscular, and absolutely despises kites.
 Nevertheless, Clear has a cool idea called “1% Better Every Day.”
 It’s another baby step method.

-The idea is, you start at Day Zero, and your “skill level” is a basic 1.
+The idea is you start at Day Zero, so your “skill level” is a basic 1.